clembou590/refactoring-tests/README.md

 because of previous steps, the Business class becomes very small. (small means easier to maintain, easier to understand too...). only two public methods (one for add, one for remove tracks).
-All other methods are private AND static because they do not use class members. when adding or removing tracks from a playlist, we must also update the "playlist duration" and I see to ways to do it: option A): you just recompute all the playlist duration using all the tracks the playlist contains. option B): you just add/remove the time of the sum of the duration of the elements that were added/removed.
+All other methods are private AND static because they do not use class members. when adding or removing tracks from a playlist, we must also update the "playlist duration" and I see to ways to do it:
+  -option A): you just recompute all the playlist duration using all the tracks the playlist contains.
+  -option B): you just add/remove the time of the sum of the duration of the elements that were added/removed.

- I chose option B) because this way we do not have to "fetch" all the "track" objects to update the playlist (it's possible when calling DAO that track object is lazy loaded into playlistTrack).
+  ---> I chose option B) because this way we do not have to "fetch" all the "track" objects to update the playlist (it's possible when calling DAO that track object is lazy loaded into playlistTrack).